Customer Privacy Notice

 How We Protect Your Information

-Harford Mutual maintains physical, electronic and procedural safeguards to protect your NPI.
+The Group maintains administrative, technical and physical safeguards to protect your NPI.
 Access to customer records is restricted to employees with a business reason for knowing such information in order to provide products and services to you.
-Employees are trained to protect customer privacy by adhering to the privacy responsibilities outlined by the company.
+Employees are trained to protect customer privacy by adhering to the privacy responsibilities outlined by the Group.
 Should you cease being a customer, we will continue to protect your personal information in the same manner.
 At Harford Mutual, our employees are responsible for upholding a Code of Conduct and Confidentiality policy that requires them to keep confidential all NPI obtained in the course of our business.

 Also, we will not send you any reports provided by any consumer reporting agency.
 Instead, we will give you the name and address of any consumer reporting agency that prepared the report about you, so that you can contact them for a copy.